AMARNATHJAMPA/github-actions-practice/README.md

 # github-actions-practice

-merged directly to the Main Branch check2
+merged directly to the Main Branch.. check2